Convert RTF to HTML

 Q: Do I need to know HTML to use the converted file?

 A: No!
-The HTML file can be opened in any web browser and will display just like a web page.
-However, basic HTML knowledge is helpful if you want to customize the output.
+The HTML file can be opened in any web browser (Chrome, Firefox, Safari, Edge) and displays as a formatted web page.
+You can also paste the content into WYSIWYG editors in WordPress or other CMS platforms without touching any code.
+However, basic HTML knowledge is helpful if you want to customize the output, add links, or integrate it with a website template.